seanwestfall/javascript/README.md

 var arr = [1, 2, 3];  // No space after [ or before ].
 var obj = {a: 1, b: 2, c: 3};  // No space after { or before }.

-\\ depending on the number of characters, and the length of the data, consider spacing on multiple lines: var obj = {a:'item one', b:'item two'};
+// depending on the number of characters, and the length of the data (~10 char or more), consider spacing on multiple lines: var obj = {a:1,b:2}; // short var obj = {a:'item one', b:'item two'}; // short

+// long
-\\ Mutliple lines will improve readablity when the data gets long (~10 char or more): var obj = {
+var obj = {
   'one':'Hey I am a long line! aaaaaaaaaaaaaaaaa', 'two':'Hey I am a long line too! aaaaaaaaaaaaaaaaa'